DalgoT4D/dalgo_docs/docs/intro.md

 > Note: It's important to ensure that your schema changes are compatible with your data sources and downstream applications.
 Consult with your data team or reach out to Dalgo support (support@dalgo.in) for assistance.

-By following these steps, you can effectively manage schema changes within your Dalgo data pipeline, ensuring that your data transformations remain accurate and up-to-date[^2^][2].
+By following these steps, you can effectively manage schema changes within your Dalgo data pipeline, ensuring that your data transformations remain accurate and up-to-date.